MudroadWhite/pm-neo4j-helper/README.md

 ### Restrictions

 The script language isn't implemented formally using a parser and lexer.
 Rather, I do all the things brutally.
-Newlines are pretty strict, and there's no space for usual symbols like ",", ";" or so.
-For the syntaxes mentioned above, one & only one space is required.
-Also, it's recommended to put only one instruction at one line.
+Therefore,

+- Newlines are pretty strict.
+- Don't leave extra symbols like ",", ";" in the script.
+- One, and only one space is required, for most syntaxes mentioned above.
+Don't leave extra spaces
+- Only one instruction at one line.

 ### TODO

-- [ ] Implement tactic saving
-- [ ] App functions: check props/proofs already exists
-- [ ] Enhance error report, understand Python logging
+- [ ] Test functionalities
-- [ ] Main running logic for Script
+- [ ] General running logic
-- [ ] Create -> Update for prop
+- [ ] Then polish the code and functionalities for more